The United Methodist Church and Homosexuality

-What the readers of the Washington Post article think about the 2016 General Conference's compromise (Continued):
+What the readers of the Washington Post article think about the UMC's 2016 General Conference's compromise (Continued):

-More postings by readers of the article in the Washington Post 1 are:
+More postings by readers of the article in the Washington Post 1 were:

 "There should be no debate.
 It is wrong to allow gay pastors and gay marriages.
 The church is not a place for political correctness.
 It is a place to follow Scripture."

 "cbaum3212" who posted:

 "God burned Sodom and Gomorrah down to the dust because it was filled with Gays."

 "Why is it that Christians so seldom ask themselves "what would Jesus do?"
 A majority want to be inclusive and "Love Thy Neighbor", but almost as many want to continue the hate and discrimination because the issue, however vaguely, concerns SEX!"

 "Jesus would say, 'Go and SIN NO MORE."

 Love thy neighbor means to get them away from hell by not condoning their sins and yeah, it has everything to do with SEX!

 Don't fall for the devil's trap under hate and discrimination.